sorush-khajepor/CppExamples/basic/example04/readme.md

 This is a metaprogramming example that shows two ways in deciding types:

 1. Template specialization: the type can be decided and stored in a `struct`.
-In c++ except declarations, the code must be in functions to be run.

 2. `if constexpr()`: the type is decided within a function scope.
+This method is new and looks neater.